 To address these questions, we lead experimental studies of neutron-rich nuclei.
-We are performing large-scale experiments at leading facilities world-wide, such as the R3B setup at GSI (cartoon of the setup below), at the S800 spectrometer of the NSCL facility, at the ATLAS facility at ANL, at JYFL, at the SAMURAI setup in RIKEN, at the MAMI setup in Mainz etc.
+We are performing large-scale experiments at leading facilities world-wide, such as the R3B setup at GSI (cartoon of the setup below), at the S800 spectrometer of the NSCL facility, at the ATLAS facility at ANL, at JYFL and at the SAMURAI setup in RIKEN etc.

 Connecting nuclear structure and dynamics with the theory of the strong interaction, quantum chromodynamics (QCD), is one of the overarching goals of the nuclear science community.
 The understanding of nuclei based on QCD will have strong predictive power with direct implications to other science frontiers, such as astrophysics and its quest to understand the origin of the elements.
 A new theoretical concept developed recently brings nuclear structure physics closer to reaching this goal for the first time.
 This new and promising approach exploits chiral Effective Field Theories (χEFTs) of the strong interaction, as first proposed by Steven Weinberg [We90], to derive nuclear interactions that can be used in ab initio calculations, such as Lattice EFT, No Core Shell Model, Green’s Function Monte Carlo and Coupled Cluster [Ep09]; χEFTs allow for connections with fundamental non-perturbative studies of few-nucleon systems (lattice QCD).
 Indeed, modern ab initio calculations are attempting to describe, self-consistently, neutron-rich nuclei and neutron stars [Ly16] and to calculate the size of nuclei [Ha16] starting from chiral forces.
 Moreover, three-nucleon forces play a prominent role in neutron-rich nuclear systems, as has been confirmed by recent theoretical studies [He15 and references therein].
 We are leading an ambitious experimental programme that strongly feeds directly into the theoretical efforts at this pioneering frontier, providing experimental benchmarks for ab initio theories and realistic interactions in light neutron-rich nuclei.